allyourbankarebelongtous/pleb-vpn/README.md

 to grant easy, secure access to your LNBits implementation or to easily provide payment services through BTCPayServer to the outside world.
 TunnelSats cannot do this.

-TunnelSats is also available for other node implementations easily, like Umbrel or MyNode.
+TunnelSats is also available for other node implementations easily, like Umbrel.
 However, Pleb-VPN is cheaper, and encourages Plebs to collaborate to make the lightning network more decentralized (less reliance on one or two providers) and more robust (more hybrid/clearnet nodes).
 Plus, it comes with a private VPN already integrated in WireGuard.